FullMetalNicky/FullMetalEngine/README.md

 # FullMetalEngine

-FullMetalEngine is a wannabe game engine.
+FullMetalEngine is a wannabe game engine in its early infancy phase.
 Currently it contains a very basic implementation of a rendering engine, some utilities, and soon to come is a small physics simulation component.
 The development of the engine started at mid 2017, and since then I lazily work on it on the weekends.
 Huge props to this [guy](https://learnopengl.com/), who taught me most of what I know about OpenGL and inspired me when writing this engine.

-I tried to make it as cross-platform as possible.
-It was tested on Windows 10 and Ubuntu 16.04, but I can't really vouch for any other OS.

 ## Future features!
   - Lights!